KarolXX/Todo-app-Spring-Boot-/README.md

 ### Project rules:
 * whether there can be two or more undone groups from the same project at once depends on `task.template.allowMultipleTasks=true` from `application.properties`
 * layout that contains projects in available only for logged in users with role `ROLE_ADMIN`

-## Other information about this app:
-* In this app I did not divide classes into packages by domains (task, group, project) as usual I prefer to do it, only by class roles (controller, logic, model).